opeolluwa/rustaceans/README.md

-# red.rustaceans
+# Red Rustaceans

-A curaled list of Learning resource for Rust Programmig language concepts
+A curated list of Learning resource, project ideas and concepts explanation on Rust Programming language concepts